Neelesh7544/Hackerank-solutions/README.md

 # Hackerank-solutions
-Hackerank solutions in C and python
+Hackerank solutions in C, C++ and python